danmackinlay/quarto_tikz/README.md

 Created by cribbing the tricks from [knitr/inst/examples/knitr-graphics.Rnw ](https://github.com/yihui/knitr/blob/master/R/engine.R#L348) and [data-intuitive/quarto-d2/](https://github.com/data-intuitive/quarto-d2/).
 After spending 2 days of my life getting this working, I found that [there is a worked example of a tikz filter in pandoc itself](https://pandoc.org/lua-filters.html#building-images-with-tikz).
+There is a bigger and more powerful system [pandoc-ext/diagram](https://github.com/pandoc-ext/diagram/tree/main) which you might prefer to use instead.
+It can “Generate diagrams from embedded code; supports Mermaid, Dot/GraphViz, PlantUML, Asymptote, and TikZ”.

+The distinction between this and their project is for this filter inkscape is not a dependency, and we can use the `dvisvgm` backend.